Kamran-Ahmad-ops/Profile-Card/README.md

-# Frontend Developer Profile Card README
+# Frontend Developer Profile Card
 Overview.
 A beautiful and customizable frontend developer profile card to showcase your skills and experience.